cournape/simple-versioner/README.rst

 Once this is done, full_version will automatically contain a ".devN" suffix for non released version, where N is the build number.

-If a "last_commit" argument is given to write_version_py, the build number will be computed from there, otherwise it will calculated from the first commit, defined as the oldest tail of the git graph.
+If a "since_commit" argument is given to write_version_py, the build number will be computed from the commit specified by "since_commit", otherwise it will calculated from the first commit, defined as the oldest tail of the git graph.

 Making a release
 ----------------